-The Queen of Spain then is a movie that should be right up my alley: it’s a period set comedy about making a movie starring Penelope Cruz.
-Turns out it’s not though.
+_The Queen of Spain_ then is a movie that should be right up my alley: it’s a period set comedy about making a movie starring Penelope Cruz.
+It turns out it’s not, though.

-The story concerns Spanish movie star Macarena Granada (Cruz) who has returned to Spain from Hollywood to shoot a picture about Queen Isabella of Spain.
-The invite to shoot this picture comes from Spanish dictator Franco himself and she arrives with an entourage that includes an aged director (Clive Revill), a not-that-suave Movie Star (Cary Elwes), a blacklisted screenwriter (Mandy Patinkin), and a local crew of wacky side characters including Jorge Sanz as a formerly famous Spanish movie star, Javier Camera as a gay assistant director, and… look, I could go on but suffice to say the supporting cast is a wacky crew of stereotypes and not in the good way.
+The story concerns Spanish movie star Macarena Granada (Cruz), who has returned to Spain from Hollywood to shoot a picture about Queen Isabella of Spain.
+The invite to shoot this picture comes from Spanish dictator Franco himself.
+She arrives with an entourage that includes an aged director (Clive Revill), a not-that-suave Movie Star (Cary Elwes), a blacklisted screenwriter (Mandy Patinkin), and a local crew of wacky side characters, including Jorge Sanz as a formerly famous Spanish movie star, Javier Camera as a gay assistant director, and… look, I could go on but suffice to say the supporting cast is a wacky crew of stereotypes and not in a good way.

-Eventually they all get mixed up in a pot to break an ex-lover of Macarena’s out of prison, and hilarity ensues.
+Eventually, they all get mixed up in a pot to break an ex-lover of Macarena’s out of prison, and hilarity ensues.
 Or at least it should, but it doesn’t.
 Here’s the thing: this movie can’t quite seem to decide what kind of movie it wants to be.
-About two-thirds of it is a slapstick romp both homaging and parodying the golden age of filmmaking, and the other third is a serious prison break movie with commentary on Franco’s regime.
-All of this should be hilarious but the slapstick part goes too far into weird, stereotyping territory and the prison break is played entirely too straight.
+About two-thirds of it is a slapstick romp, both homaging and parodying the golden age of filmmaking.
+The other third is a serious prison break movie with commentary on Franco’s regime.
+All of this should be hilarious, but the slapstick part goes too far into weird, stereotyping territory, and the prison break is played entirely too straight.

-There are a few laugh out loud moments in the movie but they are few and far between.
-Worse, there are a few scenes that play for laughs that are basically “look at this gay character doing a stereotypical gay thing!
+There are a few laugh-out-loud moments in the movie, but they are few and far between.
+Worse, a few scenes play for laughs that are basically “look at this gay character doing a stereotypical gay thing!
 Hilarious!”.
-Even worse yet, there is another gay character who is played as a straight up sexual predator and that whole thing is played for laughs, too.
+Even worse, there is another gay character who is played as a straight-up sexual predator and _that_ whole thing is played for laughs, too.

 It’s just too bad her performance is in such a bad movie.